 Some dungeon synth retrieves inspiration from historical literature rather than fantasy.
 Chaucerian Myth is one such example, who at one point combined dungeon synth with neoclassical instrumentation for an ambitious concept album spanning the entire Canterbury Tales.

 Hedge Wizard stands out in the way the artist takes dungeon synth in a psychedelic and somewhat cosmic direction.
-The kind of offbeat tones Gandalf might listen to during long puffs of pipe-weed.
+The kind of offbeat tones Gandalf might listen to during his long puffs of pipe.

 Dungeon synth can be viewed as an ambient soundtrack that brings listeners to imaginary places where ruined castles and dim dungeons are only the beginning.
 Venture further in, and rare subgenres like dino synth, space synth, and pirate synth will be discovered.
 The genre’s tendency to form subgenres is a similarity found in its more popular yet distant cousin of heavy metal.

 Dungeon synth shares DNA with the black metal genre that sprang up in Norway in the late 90s.
 Certain musicians took advantage of the accessibility of synth technology to make experimental solo projects alongside their metal bands.
 The growling aggression of metal may seem distant from dungeon synth, but both styles are fond of darkly fantastic and larger-than-life elements.
-Intriguingly, and unlike popular belief, the black metal scene paid far more homage to The Lord of the Rings than to Satan and Aleister Crowly, and Tolkien’s Norse-like sagas have given birth to a multitude of musical projects related to dungeon synth.
+Intriguingly, and unlike popular belief, the black metal scene paid far more homage to The Lord of the Rings than to the Christian devil (it is widely acknowledged that Tolkien’s Norse-like sagas have given birth to a multitude of musical projects related to dungeon synth.)

 Burzum was a Norwegian one-man music project founded in 1991.
 Although Burzum never performed live, the project became an ingrained part of the Norwegian black metal scene and is nowadays regarded as the most influential act in black metal history.
 At times, Burzum is also cited as a major influence on Dungeon Synth, more specifically Burzum’s droning and hypnotic tracks like Dauði Baldrs and Hliðskjálf.
 Burzum’s founder Varg Vikernes is a highly controversial figure, and we will not go into details on his past in this post.
 In his Burzum years, Vikernes openly talked about drawing inspiration from Dungeons & Dragons.
 However, in a 2013 interview, he claimed to have no awareness of dungeon synth or its connection to the scene — although it is more than likely that Vikernes and Burzum were as influenced by dungeon synth as dungeon synth were by Burzum and Vikernes.